burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-Function templates can be fully specialized but not partially specialized.
-If partial specialization is needed, C++ provides an alternative function template that can be overloaded.
+Function templates can be fully specialized but not partially specialized as we already have.

 Example of partial and complete class specialization (2):
 ```cpp